 Tip Two: Know Who You Are

-Tip number two for What to Do After College Graduation is to know who you are.
+Tip number two for If you Don’t know What to Do After College Graduation is to know who you are.
 The definition of who you are will be constantly evolving as you grow and mature.
 Who I was in my early 20s is not who I am now.

 The same will be the same for you.
 What makes you “you”?
 What aspects of your personality work to make you successful?
 And most importantly… What are your strengths that you can pull on?